 - First, start a game (begin on Easy if you've never played before) and click on any random square.
 If it's a mine, start again; if it's clear, hopefully an island, you've got to start using the numbers given to you.

 - If you got a simple 1, forget about it for a while and click on a new random square until you get a decent island.
 When you do, you have to use all of the numbers to decipher where the mines are around them.
 Let's say you have the following layout:

 There's one particularly obvious place where a mine is located, near the bottom-right corner; the square touching five '1's.
 You don't have to flag it, remember.

 - From that island, you can already figure out where most of the mines are.
 With a quick look at one more screenshot, you can see that NeggSweeper isn't such a hard game.

 In a few random squares in every NeggSweeper game there are some special Neggs; when you click on their squares, it'll act normally except that you'll receive a notice at the top of the page explaining that you got extra points depending on the kind of Negg it was.
 The more points they give, the rarer they are to find.
 Each color gives a certain amount of points, listed as follows (click the pictures for their Item Database entries):

-Additional trophies can be won for high monthly cumulative scores.
+An additional set of trophies can be won for high cumulative scores.